unicrons/github-actions-playground/workshop/README.md

 A pipeline is a series of automated steps that build, test, and deploy software.
 It is a key part of the software development lifecycle and helps ensure that software is delivered with high quality and security.

-Related with pipelines, probably you heard about the concepts of Continuous Integration and Continuous Delivery.
+Related to pipelines, you have probably heard about the concepts of Continuous Integration and Continuous Delivery.
 But to build a truly modern and resilient pipeline, we need to formally add a third component: Continuous Security.

 - **Continuous Integration (CI)**: This is where developers merge code into a shared branch multiple times a day.
 Every merge kicks off an automated build and test, ensuring the mainline of your code is never broken for long.